CRIW’s Initiative

 Women’s Leadership Program

-CRIW’s inaugural, community-based initiative was the Women’s Leadership Program with participants from a community of underserved, mostly preliterate Afghan women.
-With the women taking the lead, we sought to better understand and collectively address the particular challenges this group faced.
+CRIW’s inaugural, community-based initiative that grew out of the Co-Design was the Women’s Leadership Group Pilot Program, with participants from a community of underserved, mostly preliterate Afghan women.
 We trained women as leaders who have the beginning skills to organize and advocate for their own community.
 Providing pathways for direct engagement with stakeholders served as a catalyst for reducing structural and cultural barriers, and co-creating meaningful solutions in areas that directly affect their lives.
 The Women’s Leadership Program sessions were held within walking distance to the women’s homes and onsite, paid childcare was provided by refugee women from their community.

 Overview